 Nothing happens when I launch VU

 If nothing happens when you launch VU, try validating your game files via Origin and launching the vanilla game via Battlelog at least once (you can launch either singleplayer or multiplayer).
+You should also check if your anti-virus is blocking it.
 You can also try downloading the latest version of VU and re-installing it.

 I get an EA activation prompt when launching VU

 This prompt may appear after major Windows Updates or hardware changes on your computer, and is part of Battlefield 3's DRM system.
 Simply fill out your Origin account credentials and follow the prompts to activate your game.
 Alternatively, you can launch the vanilla game via Battlelog or run the VU executable with the following launch arguments (where

 <email> is your Origin account e-mail and

 I get an “An error occurred while communicating with Origin” error while linking my account

 First, make sure that you are logged into Origin fully and retry.
 If that doesn't help, close VU, restart Origin, and try again.
 If that still doesn't help, try restarting your computer.

 I get returned to the main menu after joining a server

 If you get returned to the main menu after joining a server it could mean that there's a discrepency between your local files and the server files, so the first thing you should try is validating your game files.
 If that doesn't help, it probably means that the server is running a mod that causes this issue, so the only thing you can do is contacting the server admin for support.